odoo/o-spreadsheet/src/store_engine/docpoc.md

 That's it !
 You don't need to do anything else.

-> Note: ReactiveStore is required for OWL to react to state changes in the store.
-In the o-spreadsheet application, you'll probably want to use SpreadsheetStore, which is described [below](#spreadsheet-store-for-reacting-to-commands).
+> Note: `ReactiveStore` is required for OWL to react to state changes in the store.
+In the o-spreadsheet application, you probably want to use `SpreadsheetStore`, which is described [below](#spreadsheet-store-for-reacting-to-commands).

 ## Using a store in a component

+First you need to use the `useStoreProvider()` hook on your application root component.

-To use a store in a component, you just need to use the `useStore` hook and provide it with the store class, like `useStore(NotificationStore)`.
+Then, to use a store in any component, you just need to use the `useStore` hook and provide it with the store class, like `useStore(NotificationStore)`.
 You can access the same instance of the store each time the hook is called with the same store class.

 ```ts
 import { Component } from "@odoo/owl";